carbon-language/carbon-lang/docs/design/README.md

 - `AdvancedWidget` has a public object method `DoSomething`.
-  - `DoSomething` explicitly indicates how the `AdvancedWidget` is passed to it, and there is no automatic scoping - `self` must be specified as an input.
+  - `DoSomething` explicitly indicates how the `AdvancedWidget` is passed to it, and there is no automatic scoping - `self` must be specified as the first input.
     The `self` name is also a keyword that explains how to invoke this method on an object.
   - `DoSomething` accepts `AdvancedWidget` _by value_, which is easily expressed